gjoseph24/metadata-for-biodiversity-maps/index.md

 ![Frame 2 graphic](assets/Frame%202.png)

-Imagine you need to find a map showing Spotted Towhee populations in British Columbia.
+Imagine you need to find a map showing released domestic rabbit populations in British Columbia.
 Using the ISO 19115 metadata standard to help guide your search would help you locate maps related to that geographic region and possibly return some thematic keywords.
 However, if you search using terms that the map’s creator did not include in their metadata, you will likely struggle to find it.
 Even if you locate the map, you might discover that metadata fields were used inconsistently or that no metadata standard or controlled vocabulary was applied at all, making it difficult to evaluate whether the map is fit for use.
 This is why geographic information professionals need to be familiar not only with ISO 19115 but also with complementary standards that describe the thematic content of maps.

 For biodiversity data, the most widely used metadata standard is Darwin Core.
 Its primary goal is to create a common language for describing biodiversity information.
 Achieving this is challenging because natural history collections and ecological datasets have traditionally been managed using local or institutional practices, leading to inconsistencies in how information is recorded (Wieczorek et al., 2012).
 Darwin Core addresses this challenge by providing a structured glossary of standardized terms, called elements.
 These elements facilitate the sharing and integration of biodiversity information across institutions and repositories (Darwin Core, n.d.).